DenverGophers/talks/README.md

 * 6:30 - Meet and Greet.
 Drink some beer and eat some pizza compliments of [Pivotal Labs](http://www.pivotallabs.com/).
 * 7:00 - 7:10 - Intro to Go Lightning Talk - [Cory LaNou](https://github.com/corylanou) - [@supportlocal](https://twitter.com/supportlocal)
+* 7:10 - 7:30 - allegory to some unique/interesting parts of the language and stdlib - [Kevin Gillette] (https://github.com/extemporalgenome)
-* 7:10 - 7:40 - Go framework for controlling hardware via a beaglebone - [Craig Swank](https://bitbucket.org/cswank).
+* 7:30 - 8:00 - Go framework for controlling hardware via a beaglebone - [Craig Swank](https://bitbucket.org/cswank).
-* 7:40 - 8:10 - Taking Back the Command Line with Go - [Mike Gehard](http://msgehard.github.io/) - [@pivotallabs](https://twitter.com/pivotallabs)
+* 8:00 - 8:30 - Taking Back the Command Line with Go - [Mike Gehard](http://msgehard.github.io/) - [@pivotallabs](https://twitter.com/pivotallabs)
-* 8:00 - 9:00 - Round table discussions, questions, pair programming
+* 8:30 - 9:00 - Round table discussions, questions, pair programming

 We meet in the ViaWest Cloud Conference Room East.
 Just walk through Gather (the restaruant) and we are in the second conference room on the left.